FutureGatewayFramework/fgDocumentation/installation.md

 The `docker-compose.yml` file can be used by docker swarm in order to guarantee the scalability.
 Tests on swarm haven’t been done yet.

 ## Docker containers
-The Docker based installation foresees a different container for each FutureGateway component and all necessary files to setup the system are available on GitHub under [fgSetup/docker](https://github.com/FutureGatewayFramework/fgSetup/docker) directory.
+The Docker based installation foresees a different container for each FutureGateway component and all necessary files to setup the system are available on GitHub under [fgSetup/docker][FGSETUP_DOCKER] directory.
 The following chapters are reporting the correct procedure to install each FG component and they have to be executed in the same order as they appear in the instructions.
-The common procedure for all FG components is to extract the fgSeutp repository preferably cloning it from its [master branch](https://github.com/FutureGatewayFramework/fgSetup.git), configure the Dockefile and execute several Makefile receipts.
+The common procedure for all FG components is to extract the fgSeutp repository preferably cloning it from its [master branch][FGSETUP_GIT], configure the Dockefile and execute several Makefile receipts.
 For this reason GNU make is required at the moment to install FG using Docker Containers.
 Makefile themselves may require to be configured on top in accordance with configuration setting wrote in the Dockerfiles.

 ## fgdb
 Execute the following commands to setup the FutureGateway database.